Spring 2023 COVID-19 Information

 Students participating in clinicals or internships held at a third-party location must comply with all health, safety, vaccine and testing protocols in place at that location.

 Exemptions to the SUNY COVID vaccine policy may be granted for religious or medical reasons.
-Exemptions forms for the Fall 2022 semester may be requested by emailing email@example.com.
-The deadline to submit completed exemption request form is Friday, Aug.
-19.
+Exemptions forms for the spring 2023 semester may be requested by emailing email@example.com.

 How to Submit Proof of COVID Vaccination

 The State of New York and the SUNY System Administration have developed an online vaccination tracking system.
 New students, or newly vaccinated students, will be required to upload vaccination information to this system or provide the information to the Wellness Center.